 Open-ended inquiry

-CLAIM values questions over conclusions.
-Participants listen, respond, and reflect together, allowing ideas to develop through collective conversation.
-The work lies in keeping complexity visible and allowing uncertainty to be part of the discussion.
+CLAIM values questions over conclusions as participants listen, respond, and reflect together, allowing ideas to develop through collective conversation.

-CLAIM welcomes scholars, artists, and thinkers committed to engaging critically with AI from perspectives rooted in or attentive to Majority World contexts.
-As long as you share this interest, you should call this group your home and brave space.
+CLAIM welcomes scholars, artists, and thinkers committed to engaging critically with AI infrastructure and perspectives rooted in Majority World contexts.

 Who we are?

-CLAIM was founded in 2024 by researchers committed to creating space for Critical AI discourse rooted in Majority World perspectives.
-It is a space to nourish visions and curiosities of anyone invested in everyday sense-making of their lives since “AI”.
+CLAIM was founded in 2024 by stakeholders committed to creating space for Critical AI discourse rooted in Majority World perspectives.